PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 tags.
 Specifically, you need to take the following steps:

-1. From the *Form Load Designer* form, run the *Prepare XML Tags by File Defs* program by Direct Activation.
+1. From the *Form Load Designer* form, run the *Prepare XML Tags by File Defs* program by Action.
 The structure of the file appearing in the *File Name* column will be analyzed and transferred to the *XML Tags for Interface* sub-level form.
 This file should be saved in the *system\\load\\company* directory, where *company* is